leplusorg/openid-connect-provider-debugger/README.md

 ## Test

-To test the debugger, you can use JBoss Keycloak as a local OpenID Connect Provider.
+To test the debugger (or any other Relying Party), you can use JBoss Keycloak as a local OpenID Connect Provider.

 Launch Keycloak using the following command (choosing the desired username and password):
 ```